 Grounding, or earthing, is simply connecting to the energy of the Earth.
 Why is it so important for us to ground?
-Well, the Earth is a resource of electromagnetic force and when our bodies do not connect with the earth for long periods of time, it can throw our balance off and weaken our immune system.
-Think of the human body as a battery, we too, are highly conductive and the elements of the Earth are needed to re-charge and balance us.
+The Earth is a resource of electromagnetic force and when our bodies do not connect with the earth for long periods of time, it can throw our balance off and weaken our immune system.
+Think of the human body as a battery, we too, are highly conductive and the elements of the Earth are needed to recharge and balance us.

-How does grounding benefit us?
-Mostly, grounding balances us, clears our mind, body and spirit; reduces anxiety, replenishes our energy, increases our immune system, reduces inflammation increases focus, raises our vibration and increases our general health and so much more!
+What are the benefits of grounding?
+Grounding balances us, clears our mind, body and spirit; reduces anxiety, replenishes our energy, increases our immune system, reduces inflammation, increases focus, raises our vibration and increases our general health and so much more!
 When we are not grounded, we can suffer from stress, depression, anxiety, a poor immune system and suffer the "winter blues."
-Grounding allows us to send the extra energy that is not healthy for us, back into the ground.
+Grounding allows us to send our "unhealthy" excess energy back into the ground.

 We all know that spending time in nature and being outdoors is the best way to ground, but what do we do when those cold harsh winters don't allow us to hug that tree or walk barefoot on the grass or take a swim in the ocean?

 Well I have a few ideas to share with you:

 Grounding foods are those that are grown from the earth, preferably organically grown, with little or no pesticides and chemicals.
 We should be careful to reduce or eliminate processed foods during the winter months.
 Examples of grounding foods or herbs, beneficial to our winter diets, are as follows: